quail768/SpaceO/README.md

 # SpaceO

-This repository contains the code for .
+This repository contains the code for SpaceO.
 A start to end approach for the registration and quantification of paired Xenium and Spatial proteomics data.

 ## Installation